BinomialLLC/basis_universal/README.md

 Compressing and Unpacking .KTX2/.basis Files
 --------------------------------------------

-- To compress an LDR sRGB PNG/QOI/TGA/JPEG/DDS image to an supercompressed XUASTC LDR 6x6 .KTX2 file, at quality level 75 (valid quality levels 1-100, where higher values=higher quality), effort level 4 (valid effort levels 0-10, higher values=slower compression):
+- To compress an LDR sRGB PNG/QOI/TGA/JPEG/DDS image to a supercompressed XUASTC LDR 6x6 .KTX2 file, at quality level 75 (valid quality levels 1-100, where higher values=higher quality), effort level 4 (valid effort levels 0-10, higher values=slower compression):

 `basisu -xuastc_ldr_6x6 -quality 75 -effort 4 x.png`

+An alias for `-xuastc_ldr_6x6` is `-ldr_6x6i` (where 'i'="intermediate").

 The options `-xuastc_arith`, `-xuastc_zstd` (the default), and `-xuastc_hybrid` control the XUASTC LDR profile used.
-An alias for `-xuastc_ldr_6x6` is `-ldr_6x6i` (where 'i'="intermediate").
+The arithmetic profile trades off transcoding throughput for 5-18% better compression vs. the Zstd profile, and the hybrid profile is a balance between the two.

 All [14 standard ASTC block sizes](https://developer.nvidia.com/astc-texture-compression-for-game-assets) are supported, from 4x4-12x12.